coaxial/tarsnapper/README.md

 files for tarsnap and tarsnapper, mounted inside the container.

 It differs from [Dangmai's
-conatainer](https://github.com/dangmai/docker-tarsnapper) in that it is based on Alpine 3.6, and doesn't randomize the cron running period if not supplied.
+container](https://github.com/dangmai/docker-tarsnapper) in that it is based on Alpine 3.6, and doesn't randomize the cron running period if not supplied.
-It also runs `make` only, since `make` expires old backups as well.
+It runs `make` only, since `make` expires old backups as well.
 The image also has tags (by tarnsapper version.)

 This image is 102MB, vs 306MB for its Debian-based counterpart.